Billy Bean and His Funny Machine: Production

 equipment, the series was written by Lisa Lincoln, with Reginald Jeffryes drawing what was seen on the cartoonerator, and the puppeteers were Jane Tyson and Elizabeth Donaldson.
 The show was produced by Vere Lorrimer.

 The first series of six episodes featured Dick Vosburgh as Billy Bean and Gaylord Cavallaro as Yoo-Hoo, broadcast twice per month.
 For series 2 onwards Peter Hawkins took over as Billy, with Ivan Owen as Yoo-Hoo.
 Series 4, 5 and 6 went under various names, including The New Adventures of Billy Bean and his Funny Machine, The Further Adventures of Billy Bean and his Funny Machine and The Adventures of Billy Bean and his Funny Machine respectively.

-The show is now considered lost media since there is no surviving footage of the show.